open-telemetry/oteps/text/0250-Composite_Samplers.md

 Composite samplers use other samplers (_delegates_ or _children_) to make sampling decisions.
 The composite samplers invoke the delegate samplers, but eventually make the final call.

-The new samplers proposed here are mostly compatible with Consistent Probability Samplers.
+Some of the new samplers proposed here have been designed to work with Consistent Probability Samplers.
 For detailed description of this concept see [probability sampling (OTEP 235)](https://github.com/open-telemetry/oteps/blob/main/text/trace/0235-sampling-threshold-in-trace-state.md).
 Also see Draft PR 3910 [Probability Samplers based on W3C Trace Context Level 2](https://github.com/open-telemetry/opentelemetry-specification/pull/3910).

 ## Motivation